Moist and fluffy muffins filled with Nutella and topped with a cinnamon-sugar mixture.

 I think the title pretty much says it all.
 These are ridiculously good cinnamon muffins filled with gooey Nutella and coated with a cinnamon-sugar mixture much like donuts.
 I’ve made these muffins more times than I can remember, and they’re something that both adults and children go crazy for.

-The inspiration for this recipe comes from Sally of Sally’s baking addiction, but (since I have made it about a thousand times) I did make some adaptions.
+The inspiration for this recipe comes from Sally of Sally’s baking addiction, but since I have made these about a thousand times I did make some adaptions.
 I use all-purpose flour instead of whole wheat flour because I prefer the lighter texture.
 Instead of making standard-size muffins, I bake them in a mini muffin pan to create perfect bite-size treats.
 I’ve also played a bit with the baking temperature so you should end up with muffins that rise nicely and have rounded domes for dipping into lots of butter and sugar and cinnamon.

 Filling the muffin tin easily